YOUR PORTABLE GENERATOR BUYING GUIDE

 HOW DOES IT WORK

-There are many cases when grid is not available and you may need electric power: during blackouts, on camping trips or on a job site.
-Portable generators are intended to temporarily provide electricity by burning fossil-based fuels.
-Let's take a closer look at these devices and find out how they work.
-A typical model contains the following primary components assembled together onto a metal frame in a single unit: internal combustion engine, alternator (electric generator itself), starter, control devices, control panel with outlets, protective devices, and a fuel tank.
-Before you start a portable generator you need to add fuel or connect it to a fuel line.
+Here is how you use it.
+Before you start a portable generator you obviously need to add fuel or connect it to a fuel line.
 Before the first use you also need to add engine oil and then periodically check its level.
 After you start the engine it has to warm up for about five minutes.
-Then you can plug in and turn on your electrical loads one at a time.
-If you want to energize your house wiring you need to install a manual interlock and wire it to selected circuits in your home.
+Then you can run a generator cord through an open window or door and plug in your electrical loads one at a time.
+If you want to energize your house wiring, things get a bit more complicated.
+You would need to install a manual transfer panel or an interlock and wire it to selected circuits in your home- see a conceptual diagram to the right.

 BASIC FEATURES and SPECIFICATIONS